aitchiss/workout_planner/README.md

 ### My approach

-I started the project by producing a class diagram outlining the structure for the app.
+I started the project by producing a [class diagram](documentation/WorkoutPlanner%20Class%20Model%20(1).jpg) outlining the structure for the app.
 I also created a Trello board, breaking the project down into MOSCOW requirements, where I tracked progress throughout the project.

 Initial design ideas were worked up using MockFlow and sketches of the app's planned activity flow.